-Sheridan Knowles (MS, OTR/L, CBIS) is an occupational therapist (OT) in the Community Participation and Skill-Building Services (ComPASS) program.
-She also serves the ADAPT Clubhouse and the Fredericksburg Day Program in a supporting role.
-Sheridan has a bachelor’s degree in psychology from Shepherd University and a Master of Science degree in Occupational Therapy from Towson University.
-She has experience working in a variety of healthcare settings including acute care, skilled nursing facilities, inpatient and outpatient rehabilitation, and administration.
-Sheridan is passionate about serving survivors of brain injury and promoting tools and strategies to help them reach their highest level of independence and fulfillment.
-Sheridan has a background in theatre and vocal performance and enjoys many hobbies including gardening and caring for her houseplants, yoga and strength training, cooking, crafting and artistic pursuits, and spending time with family and her beloved cat, Opal.
-She has been part of the team at Brain Injury Services since October 2021.
+Sheridan Knowles (MS, OTR/L) is an occupational therapist serving as a Specialist in the Community Participation and Skill-Building Services (ComPASS) program and the Fredericksburg Day Program.
+She has a Bachelor’s degree in Psychology from Shepherd University and a Master of Science degree in Occupational Therapy from Towson University.
+She has experience working in a variety of healthcare settings including acute care, skilled nursing facilities, inpatient rehabilitation, outpatient rehabilitation, and administration capacities, and has served communities in Maryland, Washington DC, and Michigan.
+While her clinical experience is multifaceted, Sheridan is particularly passionate about serving survivors of brain injury and promoting tools and strategies to help them reach their highest level of independence and fulfillment.
+Sheridan has a background in theater and vocal performance and enjoys many hobbies including gardening and caring for her many houseplants, yoga and strength training, cooking, and spending time with family.
+She has been employed at Brain Injury Services since October 2021.

 Joy Koeppen (LCSW, CBIS) is the Counseling Manager at BIS.
 Joy has a Bachelor’s degree in Psychology from Grove City College in Pennsylvania and a Master’s Degree in Social work from Virginia Commonwealth University.